 The Evolution of Braille: Recognizing Louis Braille on His Birthday

-Louis Braille, the French educator and inventor of the Braille reading and writing system, was born on January 4, 1809.
+Louis Braille, the French educator, and inventor of the Braille reading and writing system was born on January 4, 1809.
 As a result of an early childhood accident, Braille lost vision in both eyes.
 Thriving academically, he received a scholarship to France’s Royal Institute for the Blind.
-It was there he began to develop a reading and writing tactile code for people who are blind.
-This writing system provided people who with visual impairment with the ability to communicate efficiently as well as independently.
+It was there he began to develop reading and writing tactile code for people who are blind.
+This writing system provided people with visual impairment with the ability to communicate effectively as well as independently.
 Since the development of the Braille system, technology has changed, changing the way we use the language.

-Audrey Schading, Academic and Communication Skills Instructor at Lighthouse Guild, shares her knowledge and long experience of using Braille, and gives some information on the development in new Braille technologies.
+Audrey Schading, Academic and Communication Skills Instructor at Lighthouse Guild, shares her knowledge and long experience of using Braille and gives some information on the development of new Braille technologies.